 A control center determines mobile station locations and enables a switching center to control dual access trunk circuitry to transfer an existing mobile station communication path from a formerly occupied cell to a new cell location.
 The switching center subsequently enables the dual access trunk to release the call connection to the formerly occupied cell.

 APPLICATION ACTIVITIES 8.3

-- 1. Write in full the following terms:
+- 1) Write in full the following terms as they are used in network telecommunication:

 - a) BTS

 - b) BSC

 - c) PSTN

+- 2) Explain the following terms:

+- a) cell

+- b) handoff

+- c) frequency reuse